kelseamann/semantic-UI/README.md

 ### How It Works

 1. **Component Detection**: Scans import statements to identify PatternFly components
+   - Works for **ALL components** imported from PatternFly packages
+   - Not limited to wrapped components - processes any PF component

-2. **Static Inference**: Analyzes component props to infer semantic properties (variant, onClick, isDisabled, etc.)
+2. **Static Inference**: Analyzes component props to infer semantic properties
+   - **Enhanced inference** for wrapped components (Button, Card, Modal, Form, Input, Select, etc.)
+   - **Generic inference with fallbacks** for other PF components (Alert, Breadcrumb, Tabs, Accordion, etc.)
+   - Reads `variant`, `type`, `onClick`, `isDisabled`, etc.

 3. **Attribute Injection**: Adds standardized attributes without modifying existing code
+   - Preserves all existing props, formatting, and comments
+   - Idempotent - safe to run multiple times

 4. **DOM Rendering**: React automatically forwards `data-*` attributes to rendered DOM elements
+   - All attributes appear on the actual HTML elements in the browser
+   - Queryable via DevTools and JavaScript

 ### Querying Attributes in Browser